 We all know the joys of nurturing a houseplant—delicately and lovingly watering it, tidying up any rogue dead leaves, making sure it is in a nice, sunny spot and watching as it grows.

 Sprucing up your home with plants not only adds a pop of color to your home, but also helps to filter and oxygenate the air and reduce dust.
-Not only this, but plants provide a calming effect in the home.
+Don't even get us started on the calming effect plants have inside the home!

 It happens slowly at first—a brown or crispy leaf here and there, and then another, and before you know it your plant has wilted and has lost its mojo.

 There’s nothing more demotivating in the gardening world.
 You feel like it is all your fault, like you are cursed to destroy the plants you adore.
 Fortunately, there are ways to give your plants the best chance to not only survive, but thrive.

 There are several components your plant requires for healthy growth, including water, nutrients, light and space.

 Each of these components is just as important as the next.
 If one is lacking, a little bit of care and attention in one particular area can help bring your beloved plant back to life.

 It is incredibly satisfying to give your plant a drink one day and see it revive itself and stand tall and proud the next day.